 170.315(f)(2) Transmission to public health agencies - syndromic surveillance Over 3 separate unique 10-day periods within a 90-day window: 1) Total number of syndromic surveillance events created and submitted Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to transmit syndrome-based public health surveillance data to a registry using a specified format.
-We intend to record the frequency that syndromic surveillance data is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
+We intend to record the frequency that syndromic surveillance data is submitted to registries by providers to demonstrate the certified capability is a vailable and effective, regardless of the frequency it is used.
 Our expectation is there will be low utilization by providers with a high success rate.
 170.315(f)(4) Transmission to cancer registries Over 3 separate unique 10-day periods within a 90-day window: 1) Total number of cancer registry data records created and submitted Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to transmit cancer case information to a registry using a specified format.
 We intend to record the frequency that cancer case information is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.
-170.315(f)(5) Trans mission to public health agencies - electronic case reporting Over 3 separate unique 10-day periods within a 90-day window: 1) Total number of electronic case reports created and submitted Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to identify which encounters may be reportable and then create an electronic case report for transmission to a registry using a specified format.
+Our expectation is there will continue to be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.
+170.315(f)(5) Transmission to public health agencies - electronic case reporting Over 3 separate unique 10-day periods within a 90-day window: 1) Total number of electronic case reports created and submitted Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to identify which encounters may be reportable and then create an electronic case report for transmission to a registry using a specified format.
 We intend to record the frequency that electronic case reports are created and submitted by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.
+There are no sites using Electronic Case Reporting.
+The IPPS rule incorporated additional functionality for the bi-directional exchange of eCR, effective Dec 31 2022.
+As all facilities will be mandated to initiate the bidirectional exchange in 2023, we anticipate certification adoption of the expanded functionality by our customers in the 2023 reporting year.
+Until then there is no way to demonstrate it in the live environment, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.